altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 ~Lenny looked from to Flanagan~
 "J_R::We aren't all together - one of us is in Romania."
-~Uri inhaled just a bit too sharply at that~ "U::That's not ideal: have them make their way back here."
+~Uri inhaled just a bit too sharply at that~ "O__U::That's not ideal: have them make their way back here."
-~Uri waited, the dog feasted on the bits of bread and cheese on the center table~ ~Both Joeck and Lenny stretched their necks in unison~ "L::It's done."
+~Uri waited, the dog feasted on the bits of bread and cheese on the center table.
+Both Joeck and Lenny stretched their necks in unison~ "L::It's done."
 "J::Now why did we do that?"
-*Uri made his way to sit down, everyone else shifted around him* *He sighed and poured himself a cup of tea*
+*Uri made his way to sit down, everyone else shifted around him.
+He sighed and poured himself a cup of tea*
 "F::Well Uri?"
-"U::I'm not Uri."
+"O__U::I'm not Uri."
 *He look a sip a tea*
-~Felix wrinkled his face trying to squeeze a better view out of his eyes~ "U::Let me explain: We can't use the link - it's not safe."
+~Felix wrinkled his face trying to squeeze a better view out of his eyes~ "O__U::Let me explain: We can't use the link - it's not safe."
 "F::I wouldn't call the link safe."
-"U::It's being taken over - by something very dangerous."
+"O__U::It's being taken over - by something very dangerous."
 ~Martha leaned back~
 *Martha yawned*
 ~Again everyone looked at her and again her hearing was impeccable~ 'What does that mean for Alacira?'
-~Martha mused~
 }

 ## [interludes](interludes.md)